 Large, bold plants with strong forms are best because they tend to have expansive root systems that help soak up and filter out standing water to cut down on the potential stagnant smell.
 I looked first to several midwestern-native swamp plants, including white skunk cabbage (Lysichiton camtschatcensis, Zones 5–9).
 Its subtle hoodlike blooms in spring are followed by leaves that reach an impressive 40 inches long.
 Siberian iris (Iris ibirica and cvs., Zones 3–9) is an old standby, which forms striking clumps of vertical foliage.
 The colorful blooms—in different shades of purple, yellow, and white—are magnificent in late spring, as well.

 My favorite bog plant is Chilean gunnera (Gunnera tinctoria, Zones 7–11).
 Although not destined for my climate, it’s happy tucked up against the stone wall of the bog garden, and it gets heavily mulched in winter.
 Some winters, it suffers more than others and is slow to emerge and size up the following year, but it has reliably come back for several seasons.
-Many other tropical plants do well in boggy, wet areas, as well.
+Many other tropical plants do well in boggy, wet areas as well.
 Although not hardy in Michigan, I still love them.
 Elephant’s ears (Alocasia spp. and cvs. and Colocasia spp. and cvs., Zones 9–11) provide bold forms and a splash of color to the space.
 I overwinter them as houseplants and put them back into the garden each spring.
 I filled the spaces between these large plants with an array of other perennials and shrubs that tolerate wet conditions.

-For anyone that has inherited a property with a muddy, seemingly inhospitable area, I can truly sympathize.
+For anyone who has inherited a property with a muddy, seemingly inhospitable area, I can truly sympathize.
 But with a clear plan and a little creativity, you might find that it will end up being your favorite spot instead of a dreaded eyesore.